jimenezh/Flutter-Study-Jams/README.md

 - Theme customization
 - User interactivity

 To access the code, checkout the start_up_generator directory.
-Workshop 1 code is located in the intro_app branch.
-Workshop 2 code is on master + interactivity branch.

 ## Flutter Workshop 3: Firebase for Flutter (October 29)